Akashkmr938/Airline-ReactJS/README.md

 >Do `npm install` to install dependancies.

 > Do `npm start` to run start the react application.
-Do `npm run json:server` in seperate cmd to run json-server for backend.

-> Please ensure that react app is running on `port 3000` and json-server on `port 3004`.
+> Please ensure that react app is running on `port 3000` because google login API is configuured to work on this domain.

-> For admin functionalities, you have to add your `email id and isAdmin: true` in the users array in db.json file.

-E.g.
-    "users": [{
-    "email": "planyourtrip01@gmail.com",
-    "isAdmin": true
-    }]